 If your break room feels stale and generic, add some character by hanging up artwork or adding classy, comfortable furniture.
 The seating and tables should be comfortable and attractive, yet easy to clean.
 Consider the break room an extension of the rest of your office or work environment.
 Just as you work hard to present your workplace in a way that welcomes your clients, create a break room space that welcomes your employees.

 The break room is not only a place where employees catch a break from work.
 It is where they will eat their meals on breaks.
 For this reason, it is important to provide a place to store their food, including a refrigerator and cabinets.
-Additional amenities should be provided, such as a coffee maker.
+Additional amenities should be provided, such as a good office water dispenser, or a coffee maker.
 In many cases, employees will stop into the break room for quick breaks to grab a cup of coffee, tea, or other beverage.
 Amenities such as an instant hot water tap will allow your employees to do this quickly and conveniently.
 A microwave, toaster oven, and other compact amenities are also important so that your employees can quickly get what they need and sit down to relax or to get back to work.

 Provide any extras that you think your employees may enjoy and that you have room for.
 Magazines, games, free snacks and beverages, and other extras will create an improved atmosphere for your employees who are then likely to be more productive in the work place.

 Sonya Simms is a writer for Billi, a company creating innovative features for homes and offices such as the instant chilled water dispenser.